snjesus/xlxd-1/README.md

 # Usage

 The packages which are described in this document are designed to install server software which is used for the D-Star network infrastructure.
-It requires a 24/7 internet connection which can support 20 voice streams or more to connect repeaters and hotspot dongles!
+It requires a 24/7 internet connection which can support 20 voice streams or more to connect repeaters and hot-spot dongles!

 - The server requires a static IP-address!
 - The public IP address should have a DNS record which must be published in the common host files.